Minimal model program for algebraically integrable foliations and generalized pairs: Existence of good minimal models and -semi-ampleness

 \subsection{Good minimal models for polarized foliations}

-We note that the subsequent lemma does not necessarily require $\Ff$ to be algebraically integrable, allowing its application to other scenarios. \begin{lem} Let $(X,\Ff,B,\Mm)/U$ be an lc gfq and $A$ an ample$/U$ $\Rr$-divisor on $X$.
+We remark that in the following lemma, in general, we do not require $\Ff$ to be algebraically integrable, so it may be applicable to other scenarios. \begin{lem} Let $(X,\Ff,B,\Mm)/U$ be an lc gfq and $A$ an ample$/U$ $\Rr$-divisor on $X$.
 Let